Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Theorem : algorithm for on bounded treewidth

 Let $\varphi$ be an \MSOG formula with $k$ free vertex set variables $X_1, \dots, X_k$ and one free edge set variable $Y$.
 We use $\varphi$ to express that $X_1, \dots, X_k$ is an equitable $k$-partition; this is easily done using the global constraints.
 Furthermore, we enforce that $Y$ is the set of edges with one endpoint in $X_i$ and another in $X_j$ for any $i \neq j$.
 For a satisfying assignment $X_1, \dots, X_k, Y$, let $(\vc x, \vc y) \in \{0,1\}^{k|V|} \times \{0,1\}^{|E|}$ be its characteristic vector.
 To minimize the number of edges between partites, it suffices to minimize $\vc y$.
 This also clearly extends to the case studied in the literature when edges are assigned weights.

-Moreover, it is not difficult to see that the CSP instance in the proof of Theorem~\ref{thm:HYDEisXPwrtTW} could be extended to enforce constraints such as $\sum_{v \in V} |X(v)| \in A$ for some set $A \subseteq \NN$.
-With such constraints, it is possible to directly express the set of minimal (by appropriate choice of $A$) $k$-balanced partitions, which in turn provides a compact extended formulation.

-\paragraph{Global constraints: \textsc{Graph Motif}} Fellows et al.~\cite{FellowsFHV:2011} study the \textsc{Graph Motif} problem from the perspective of parameterized complexity, especially on graphs with bounded widths.
-In \textsc{Graph Motif}, we are given a vertex-colored graph $G$ and a multiset of colors $M$, and the task is to find a \emph{motif}, that is, a connected subset of vertices $S \subseteq V$ such that the multiset of colors of $S$ is exactly $M$.
-This problem is most naturally expressed when the vertex-colored graph $G$ is encoded as a general relational structure over a finite vocabulary.
-Since we have not explicitly phrased our results for such structures, \textsc{Graph Motif} does not directly fit any of our notions; however, the extension of our results (specifically, Theorem~\ref{thm:HYDEisXPwrtTW}) to general structures is straightforward.
+Fellows et al.~\cite{FellowsFHV:2011} study the \textsc{Graph Motif} problem from the perspective of parameterized complexity, especially on graphs with bounded widths.
+In \textsc{Graph Motif}, we are given a vertex-colored graph $G$ with $\chi$ colors and a multiset of colors $M$, and the task is to find a \emph{motif}, that is, a connected subset of vertices $S \subseteq V$ such that the multiset of colors of $S$ is exactly $M$.
+This problem is most naturally expressed when the vertex-colored graph $G$ is encoded as a $\sigma$-structure with $\sigma = (V \cup E, \emptyset, \{L_V, L_E, L_1, \dots, L_\chi\})$ (i.e., $\sigma$ is $\sigma_2$ extended by unary predicates $L_1, \dots, L_\chi$).
+Since we have not explicitly phrased our results for such structures, \textsc{Graph Motif} does not directly fit any of our notions.
+However, the extension of our results (specifically, Theorem~\ref{thm:HYDEisXPwrtTW}) to such structures is straightforward since it is known that Courcelle's theorem can be extended and then for example global constraints over the set $S \cap L_i$ are treated like global constraints over any other set (there is no change to the CSP constraints required in the proof of Theorem~\ref{thm:HYDEisXPwrtTW}).

 Then, let us consider the number of colors $\chi$ a parameter and introduce additional unary relations (labels) $L_1, \dots, L_\chi$.
 It is easy to see that \textsc{Graph Motif} is encoded by the following \MSOGLin formula $\varphi(S)$: